rosettastone/Contributing/README.md

 ## Goals

-The purpose of this repo is to establish a single source for the expectations and requirements that govern all existing and future open source projects at Rosetta Stone.
+The purpose of this repo is to establish the expectations and requirements that govern all existing and future open source projects at Rosetta Stone.

 ## Contents